Jamaican fossil crabs

 Jamaican Cretaceous crabs

 However, this part of the record of Jamaican fossil crabs is almost certainly incompletely known.
 Nobody has actively pursued fossil crabs in these Late Cretaceous strata since the 1920s, in part because of the difficulty of the terrain and the intractability of the limestones.
-All records pertain to more or less complete specimens (Figs 1, 2) and no new nominal taxa have been added since 1927.
+All records pertain to more or less complete specimens (Figs. 1 and 2) and no new nominal taxa have been added since 1927.
 The record of fragmentary material in these rocks is waiting to be exploited, although Morris (1993, p.
-120) added two further raninids in open nomenclature, Parecrocarcinus? sp. and Necrocarcinus sp.
+120) added two further raninids in open nomenclature, Parecrocarcinus? sp and Necrocarcinus sp.

 Jamaican Paleogene crabs